felixfontein/ocspbot/README.rst

 ------------

 OCSP Bot needs `pyyaml <http://pyyaml.org/>`__ and `OpenSSL <https://www.openssl.org/>`__.
-It has been tested with OpenSSL 1.0.x, but not yet with OpenSSL 0.9.x and 1.1.x.
+It has been tested with OpenSSL 1.0.x and 1.1.0, but not with OpenSSL 0.9.x.

 Command Line Interface